abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

 That's because the mind was primed to focus in a particular way---a way that produced an overall state of heedlessness.
-But if we prime the mind to view experience in terms of anicca, dukkha, and anattā*,* in terms of these universal characteristics, then we start to see those characteristics more consistently and clearly.
+But if we prime the mind to view experience in terms of anicca, dukkha, and anattā, in terms of these universal characteristics, then we start to see those characteristics more consistently and clearly.
 However, we tend to overlook those fundamental truths of existence, thereby missing the big